cornelltech/cs5785-fall-2019/README.md

-# This is the website used for CS5785 Class at Cornell Tech
+# This is the website used for CS5785 (Applied ML) Class at Cornell Tech

 For any question about the website, please contact ylongqi@gmail.com